TomasHubelbauer/github-api/README.md

 `onLimitChange` is a callback for the rate limit information.

 - `remaining` the number of remaining requests in the limit (until the reset)
-- `limit` the total number of requests available per the limit reset period (60 or 5000)
+- `limit` the total number of requests available per the limit reset period
+  - With no PAT, the limit is 600
+  - With a custom PAT, the limit is 5000
+  - With an integration PAT (`secrets.GITHUB_TOKEN`), the limit is 1000
 - `reset` a `Date` object of the next API rate limit reset

 ```js